Cartoons in French weekly fuel Mohammad furore

 "Al Qaeda in the Islamic Maghreb is a direct and immediate threat," the source said.

-(Additional reporting by Sreya Banerjee, Thierry Chiarello, Brian Love and John Irish; Marwa Awad in Cairo and Souhail Karam in Tunis; Margaret Chadbourn in Washington; Writing by Mark John; Editing by Kevin Liffey)
+(Additional reporting by Sreya Banerjee, Thierry Chiarello, Brian Love and John Irish, Marwa Awad in Cairo, Souhail Karam in Tunis, Margaret Chadbourn in Washington and Alex Dobuzinskis in Los Angeles; Writing by Mark John; Editing by Kevin Liffey and Jackie Frank)